“Daddy’s back!” Isabel bent her knees to dash to the door, but Angeline pinched the back of her pink and white striped dress, holding her in place.

 The man nodded.
 “That’s the ticket.”

 “Daddy, is this snow?”
 Isabel plopped down onto the soft ground.
 She rolled over several times and then said, “Look at me!
 Look at me!”
-Isabel laid back, spread her legs and arms, floated over the snow like a manta ray gliding through the ocean, and made a snow angel.
+Isabel laid back, spread her legs and arms, slipping through snow like a manta ray gliding through the ocean, and made a snow angel.

 Thanks to Samuel Chan for inspiring the idea for this story.